 Emily Shipman, Program Associate

-As a member of the Food Lab’s agriculture and development team, Emily provides research, analysis, project management and support for the Food Lab’s efforts to implement more sustainable agriculture practices throughout value chains.
+As a member of the Food Lab’s agriculture and development team, Emily provides project management, research, analysis, and support for the Food Lab’s efforts to implement more sustainable agricultural practices throughout value chains.

 Susan Sweitzer, Operations Manager

 Susan has been part of the Sustainable Food Lab staff since it’s founding in 2004.
 Initially she was the Learning Historian, documenting the challenges and discoveries in the words of the members of the Lab.
 More recently she has been instrumental in working in Value Chain projects, leading Learning Journeys, managing communications and management systems for the Food Lab.
 Previously, Susan Sweitzer was a writer, researcher and program evaluator for the Sustainability Institute.
 In that capacity she wrote the Learning Histories for the Sustainable Food Lab, the CDC Diabetes Systems Modeling Project and the Meadowlark Project as well as authoring the monthly Sustainability Institute newsletter.
 For 10 years in the 1990s Susan developed and managed low income rural/urban public health projects and served as a clinical nurse in a public health setting.
 Susan has a B.S. in Psychology from Earlham College and a B.S.N. from Eastern Kentucky University.
 Susan currently lives on a farm based eco-village where she raises Icelandic sheep and produces maple syrup.

 Joseph McIntyre, Senior Associate, Sustainable Food Lab, Ag Innovations Network Director, Master Facilitator